goshiphq/goship-cms/content/blog/how-to-measure-your-freight-shipment-properly.md

 ---
-keywords: " measure freight "
+keywords: how to measure the freight shipment, freight shipment, freight measurements
 author: GoShip Admin
 title: How to Measure Your Freight Shipment Properly?
 intro: >-